 Accordingly, 35,826,818 of the original 50,000,000 authorized shares of preferred stock remain authorized but unissued.
 The Board of Directors has the power to classify or reclassify any unissued preferred shares into one or more classes or series of capital stock, including common stock.
-The Class A Preferred Stock, the Class B Preferred Stock, the Class B Preferred Stock and the Class D Preferred Stock are referred to collectively as the "Existing Preferred Stock."
+The Class A Preferred Stock, the Class B Preferred Stock, the Class B Preferred Stock, the Class C Preferred Stock and the Class D Preferred Stock are referred to collectively as the "Existing Preferred Stock."